-(24) Submitting a request does not guarantee an extension will be granted and students should make all reasonable efforts to submit the assessment task by or as soon as possible after the due date, where practicable.
+(26) Submitting a request does not guarantee an extension will be granted and students should make all reasonable efforts to submit the assessment task by or as soon as possible after the due date, where practicable.

-a.
-Discretionary activities or circumstances within the student's control, for example attendance at sporting events, holidays, and other discretionary travel will not constitute grounds for an extension.
+- a.
+Discretionary activities or circumstances within the student's control, for example attendance at sporting events, holidays, and other discretionary travel will not constitute grounds for an extension. - b.

-b.
 Students should be aware that an extension may prevent feedback from being received in time to be used in preparation for the next assessment task.

-(25) Students must complete the formal CDU extension request form online and include the following information in their request:
+(27) Students must complete the formal CDU extension request form online and include the following information in their request:

-- a. student name and student number; - b. unit name, unit code, the assessment task name and task number; - c. current due time and date, and the proposed adjusted due date; - d. reason for requesting an extension, accompanied by relevant evidence to support the request (i.e., a medical certificate, or statutory declaration); and - e. a copy of the current draft of their assessment task (where applicable). - (26) Students may be asked to provide further information to support their application. - (27) Extensions without penalty may be approved for up to five (5) calendar days for an assessment. - a.
-Extension requests beyond this timeframe (up to a maximum of three (3) months) will need to be submitted as a Special Consideration request and will be subject to endorsement by the Associate Dean Learning and Teaching prior to approval.
+- a. student name and student number; - b. unit name, unit code, the assessment task name and task number; - c. current due time and date, and the proposed adjusted due date; - d. reason for requesting an extension, accompanied by relevant evidence to support the request (i.e., a medical certificate, or statutory declaration); and - e. a copy of the current draft of their assessment task (where applicable). - (28) Students may be asked to provide further information to support their application. - (29) Extensions without penalty may be approved for up to five (5) working days for an assessment. - a.
+Extension requests beyond this timeframe (up to a maximum of three (3) months) will need to be submitted as a Special Consideration request and will be subject to approval by the Associate Dean Learning and Teaching. - b.
+Alternative arrangements may be made for students on an Access Plan.

-(28) Students will receive an outcome in writing within three (3) working days of submission.
+(30) Students will receive an outcome in writing within three (3) working days of submission.
 Outcomes may include: